TheRealBYK/BaseCalc/README.md

 - GCC

 ## Setup.
-Once you've followed the steps for installing GTK4, GCC and CMake on either Linux or Windows, `cd` into your clone of the repository, make a directory called `build`, set the cmake root and build directory, finally, build the program.
+Once you've followed the steps for installing GTK4, GCC and CMake on either Linux or Windows, `cd` into your clone of the repository, make a directory called `build`, set the CMake root and build directory, finally, build the program.
 ```
 mkdir build
 cmake -S . -B build